karloscarweber/karloscarweber.com/articles/2012-10-17-documentation-matters.md

   "slug":"documentation-matters"
 }

 Good documentation absolutely matters.
-It's the difference between coded being useful or an obstacle.
+It's the difference between code being useful or an obstacle.
 The whole point of documentation is to teach the why and how of something.
 If the documentation doesn't allow quick _and_ thorough understanding of your code, then the documentation has failed.

 ## Documentation must be approachable for newcomers.